 We're adding extra lanes to the Monash Freeway between Warrigal and Cardinia Roads to make your journey quicker, easier and safer.

-- upgrade the Beaconsfield Interchange to a full diamond interchange – we’ll add an inbound freeway off-ramp and an outbound freeway on-ramp.
+- upgrade the Beaconsfield interchange to a full diamond interchange – we’ll add an inbound freeway off-ramp and an outbound freeway on-ramp

-- add traffic lights at Skyline Way, Bridgewater Boulevard and Soldiers Road
+- add traffic lights at Skyline Way, Bridgewater Boulevard and Soldiers Road with included pedestrian crossings

-- upgrade the traffic lights at Clyde Road
+- upgrade the intersection at Clyde Road

-- improve traffic flow and travel times
+- improve traffic flow

 - improve the flow of public transport.